 The real reason why coils need to be replaced rather than repaired is due to energy costs.
 If your coil is not operating near desired levels, you’ll need to increase the energy to make it work at its peak performance.
 Energy increases might be slight at first, but they are guaranteed to continue to rise over time.
+For example:

 - Somebody adjusts the fan drive for higher speeds, higher CFM’s and higher BTU’s.

 - Someone adjusts the boiler; the water and steam temperatures are higher.

 - Someone adjusts the chiller (1) degree higher for colder water to the chilled water coil.